pantheon-systems/documentation/source/content/plugins-known-issues.md

 **Issue 2:** The WordPress admin dashboard becomes slow when editing posts using Divi.

 **Solution:**  When the `wp-content/uploads/et-cache` directory gets too full, it tends to slow down.
-This happens regardless of Static CSS file generationg being enabled, previous large lists of files will slow down the admin area.
-Clear the cache by accessing the site's files [via SFTP](/sftp#sftp-connection-information) and removing everything inside of files/et-cache.
-You should keep the folder et-cache, just empty the contents.
-Some files will be regenerated here and that is okay, but over time it can grow too large especially if Static CSS generation is still enabled.
+Large lists of files will slow down the admin area even when Static CSS file generation is enabled.
+Clear the cache by accessing the site's files [via SFTP](/sftp#sftp-connection-information).
+Empty the contents inside the  `files/et-cache` folder, but do not remove the folder.
+Some files will be regenerated within the `files/et-cache` folder; this is expected behavior.
+Over time the files can grow too large, especially if Static CSS generation is still enabled, and you may need to repeat the steps to empty the folder.
 ___

 ## Elementor